codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ##### What do you get from Products?

-Now that we have briefly explored what you can accomplish with Environments, let's see how Products in Codefresh GitOps complements Environments
+Now that we have briefly explored what you can accomplish with Environments, let's see how Products in Codefresh GitOps complements Environments.

-* Unified application management
-  Managing complex Argo CD applications across multiple Environments can be challenging.
-  By allowing you to group similar Argo CD applications into a cohesive unit, Products allow you to also efficiently manage them as a unit.* Bridging applications and Environments
-  Products act as a bridge between applications and their respective Environments.
-By linking applications to Products, you can easily track their deployment across different environments, providing clarity and control over your deployment pipelines.

-* Effortless creation
-  As with Environments, creating a Product is equally straightforward.
-You can create Products from the UI, or declaratively through annotations in your application manifests.

-* Real-time insights with integrated views
-  The Products dashboard offers three distinct views - Pods, Git, and Features.
-These views provide real-time insights into the changes in the application repo, deployment details, code changes, and feature tracking.
-Whether you're a developer tracking the latest commits or a project manager monitoring feature releases, these integrated views offer valuable insights tailored to your role.

 {% include
 	image.html